 A: For the in-person portions of the program, Hoover will pay for accommodations, most meals, and transportation costs in and around the Stanford location.
 We ask all participants to cover costs associated with travel to and from the in-person gatherings on the Stanford campus.
-Hoover will provide a \$10,000 stipend to those who have been selected to participate in the program.
+Hoover will provide a \$10,000 stipend to offset the costs of travel for those who have been selected to participate in the program.